ksu-cs-textbooks/cis526/content/09-auth/02-http-auth.md

 Base64 encoding is easy to undo, so you should only use HTTP Basic Authentication with the `https` protocol, which encrypts the request headers.
 Otherwise, anyone along the path the user's request travels can capture and decrypt the user's credentials.
 {{% /notice %}}

 The standard also defines other authorization schemes, but none are widely used today.
 Instead, most web developers have opted to build authentication directly into their web application.
-We'll discuss several of the most common approaches used today next.
+We'll discuss several of the most common approaches next.